getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 // "𝒞"
 ```

-There's a whole slew of other string methods we haven't addressed here, including `toUpperCase()`, `toLowerCase()`, `substring(..)`, `indexOf(..)`, `slice(..)`, and a dozen others.
+There's quite a few other string methods we haven't addressed here, including `toUpperCase()`, `toLowerCase()`, `substring(..)`, `indexOf(..)`, `slice(..)`, and a dozen others.
 None of these have been changed or augmented for full Unicode awareness, so you should be very careful -- probably just avoid them! -- on strings with astral symbols contained.

 There are also several string methods which use regular expressions for their behavior, like `replace(..)` and `match(..)`.
 Thankfully, ES6 brings Unicode awareness to regular expressions, as we covered in "Unicode Flag" earlier in this chapter.